 The museum is near St James University Hospital, which is around 2.4km (1.5 miles) north of central Leeds and you can walk into the city centre in around 30 minutes.

-Entry is a relatively pricey £11.95 but tickets are valid for 12 months and you can revisit for no additional charge during this period.
-Admission is also free if you have a valid National Art Pass.
+Entry is relatively pricey but lower-cost entry is available and admission is free if you have a valid National Art Pass.

 If you enjoyed your visit to the Thackray Museum of Medicine, you may also want to visit the Florence Nightingale Museum, the Alexander Fleming Laboratory Museum, the Old Operating Theatre, the Royal London Hospital Museum and the Wellcome Collection (all in London).